emqx/neuron-docs/en_US/configuration/south-devices/profinet/profinet.md

 #### **SUB_SLOT**

-Required, the sub slot number of the module inserted into the module.
+Required, the sub-slot number of the module inserted into the module.

 #### **INDEX**